MrWillCom/awesome/README.md

 *   [denisidoro/navi](https://github.com/denisidoro/navi) - An interactive cheatsheet tool for the command-line

-*   [diem/diem](https://github.com/diem/diem) - Diem’s mission is to build a trusted and innovative financial network that empowers people and businesses around the world.

 ## HTML

 *   [BenjaminAster/CSS-Minecraft](https://github.com/BenjaminAster/CSS-Minecraft) - A Minecraft clone made with pure HTML & CSS – no JavaScript.